-- Schools contribute towards this fund based on the low attainment factor.
-The cost to both primary and secondary schools is estimated at £33.19 per low attainment pupil percentage point to provide an overall de-delegated budget of £207,000 (£32.54 for 2019/20). - 2.4.13 Insurance: This service is currently delivered through the Service Level Agreement (SLA).
-Although this budget can be de-delegated, Schools Forum decided that this should not be an option as this would transfer the decision-making process from individual schools to primary and secondary school phases. - 2.4.14 School Improvement: Since September 2017 School Improvement has been funded through the School Improvement Grant (covering statutory intervention functions and services such as monitoring and commissioning of school improvement support), dedelegation (for additional school improvement provision for maintained schools) and some funding from the local authority to fund the balance.
+Schools contribute towards this fund based on the low attainment factor.
+The cost to both primary and secondary schools is estimated at £33.19 per low attainment pupil percentage point to provide an overall de-delegated budget of £207,000 (£33.19 for 2021/22).

+- 2.4.13 Insurance: This service is currently delivered through the Service Level Agreement (SLA).
+Although this budget can be de-delegated, Schools Forum decided that this should not be an option as this would transfer the decision-making process from individual schools to primary and secondary school phases. - 2.4.14 School Improvement: Since September 2017 School Improvement has been funded through the School Improvement Grant (covering statutory intervention functions and services such as monitoring and commissioning of school improvement support), de-delegation (for additional school improvement provision for maintained schools) and some funding from the local authority to fund the balance.

 Funding for non-statutory duties for maintained schools through SLAs provide a budgeted income of £133,770.
-The short of £149,000 is funded through de-delegation (£146,000 in 2019/20).
+The shortfall of £149,000 is funded through dedelegation (£146,000 in 2019/20 and 2020/21).
 This budget is used to fund the traveller service, inspectors, advisory teachers, some SEND posts as well as the analysis of local authority level pupil outcome statistics.

 Schools contribute towards this fund based on numbers on roll through the AWPU factor.
-The cost to primary and secondary schools is estimated at £7.16 per pupil on roll to provide an overall de-delegated budget of £149,000 (£7.02 for 2019/20).
+The cost to primary and secondary schools is estimated at £7.16 per pupil on roll to provide an overall de-delegated budget of £149,000 (£7.16 for 2021/22).

 - 2.4.15 Schools can buy into any service with funding from their delegated budget.
-The authority will continue to deliver services to schools through the SLA on a buyback basis. - 2.4.16 Using the 2019/20 formula data to model the new 2020/21 values, the ESTIMATED cost of de-delegating the above funding to each school is shown in Appendix B. These figures are not final as they will change once the October 2019 census and other data is provided from the ESFA.
+The authority will continue to deliver services to schools through the SLA on a buyback basis. - 2.4.16 Using the 2020/21 formula data to model the new 2021/22 values, the ESTIMATED cost of de-delegating the above funding to each school is shown in Appendix B. These figures are not final as they will change once the October 2020 census and other data is provided from the ESFA.
 The aim of providing these details is to aid schools in their decision-making process.